Gabweare/WHSTechNotes/journal.md

 I would add a perrmission to follow button so strangers can't just follow you.
 Of course you can turn it off in the settings.
 I could use some of tiktok's feactures in app development.
 # February 3, 2025
-Weekly Journal Prompt: Because of unclear interactiosn between the plane and the helicopter, the crash occourred.
-The helicopter was flying almost 200 feet higher than it should of.
+Weekly Journal Prompt: Because of unclear interaction between the plane and the helicopter, the crash occourred.
+The helicopter was flying almost 200 feet higher than it should have.
 However, the air traffic control tower records show it at 200 feet.

 Investigators are looking to see what happened in the air traffic control tower at the time of the crash.
 # February 11, 2025